 You can set the device to call up to four phone numbers in the event of an emergency.
 Typically that would be numbers for four relatives and 911.

 Another nice feature is that the senior can answer telephone calls right through the pendant.
-In addition, the unit is water-resistant so it can be mounted in a shower.

 This communicator runs on four standard AAA batteries, and the company says it can operate in standby mode for more than a year without a battery change.